ashwinvis/phd-thesis/chapter_00_4_results.md

 @Fig:flux_decomp is an example which shows normal decomposition of spectral energy fluxes.
 The figure is plotted from two toy model simulations with different forcing schemes.
-In both cases, the forcing is narrow band in space, around a wavenumber $k_f$, and random in time.
-This is indicated by the steep positive jump at $k/k_f = 1$.
-The run on the left is primarily forced in the wave modes, in particular, using the ageostrophic variable $a = f \zeta - c
+In both cases, all energy which is injected at
-\nabla^2 \theta$.
-As a result the strong nonlinear wave energy cascade as shown by dominance of $\Pi_{VWW}$ in almost all scales and $\Pi_{WWW}$ in intermediate and small scales.
-On the right, we force in available potential energy $E_P$, and due to system rotation, the potential-vortical modes are also excited.
-As a consequence we see that the large scales are dominated by
+$k_f$ is transferred to smaller scales, and the normalised total energy flux (black curve) is equal to unity in a broad range of wavenumbers.
+The plot to the left is from a run were we force in wave modes alone.
+As a result, the flux is dominated by the contribution from vortical-wave-wave interactions, $\Pi_ {VWW}$, with a minor contribution from wave-wave-wave interactions,
-$\Pi_{VVW}$ and smaller scales by $\Pi_{VWW}$.
-The total energy flux $Pi$ is positive at scales smaller than $k_f$, which implies forward energy cascade.
+$\Pi_{WWW}$, at large wave numbers.
+The plot to the right is from a run in which we only force in vortical modes.
+As a result, the flux is dominated by the contribution from vortical-vortical-wave interactions $\Pi_{VVW}$, at small wave numbers, and by vortical-wave-wave interactions, $\Pi_{VWW}$ at large wave numbers.
+In both cases, vortical-wave-wave interactions make an important contribution to the downscale energy cascade.

 ![Comparison of spectral energy budget from a toy model simulation with two different forcing